Reading time: 11 min.

 Dr. Michael May (FRCS)

-Find out how long it takes to see hair growth after a hair transplant in our hair transplant growth chart.
-Learn how to speed up the hair growth process and ensure great results.
+Find out how long it takes to see new hair growth after hair restoration surgery in our hair transplant growth chart.
+Learn what to expect month by month and how to speed up the hair growth process post-transplant.

 The hair growth cycle